A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Experiments

 \section{Experiments}

-In this section, we perform evaluation tasks for our proposed model on simulated networks and real networks.
+In this section, we perform evaluation tasks for our proposed model on simulated networks and real networks\footnote{Python code to reproduce our results is available at \url{https://github.com/IdeasLabUT/Latent-Space-Hawkes}}.
 We use a sum of $B = 3$ exponential kernels and utilize decays with time scales of an hour, a day, and a week, which is the same as \citet{yang2017decoupling} did in their DLS model.
 We also fix $C = (1/3, 1/3, 1/3)$ for simplicity\footnote{We also experimented with estimating $C$ but did not find much difference in the results.}.